paularintaharri/OpenWeatherApp/README.md

 ## Future development

 **Backend**

 - Finish all CRUD operations and API endpoints to work (POST and PUT currently not working)
 - Finish all integration tests for the application to work.

 **Frontend**

-- Adding some tests to the frontend.
+- Adding more UI tests to the frontend.
 - Sorting the table displaying weather data.
 - Make the pages look more visually appealing and add functionalities such as a detailed view of weather data for a specific day.

 **General**

 - Deploy the project to run on a cloud platform such as Heroku.
 - Generally add more tests.
 - Fetch and use more weather data from the [Visual Crossing API].
 - Integrated Docker into the project.